 Canadian COVID-19 Antibody and Health Survey (CCAHS)

-Reference period: Varies according to the question (e.g., March 2020 until today, in the past 12 months, etc.).
+Reference period: Varies according to the question (e.g., Since the start of the pandemic, since your first COVID-19 infection, etc.).

 - Diseases and health conditions

 The target population for the survey was adults 18 years of age and older living in the 10 provinces.

 The observed population excluded: persons living in the three territories; persons living on reserves and other Indigenous settlements in the provinces; members of the Canadian Forces living on a base; the institutionalized population and residents of certain remote regions.

 The survey collected data on changes in vaccination status, reinfection with the virus that causes COVID-19, symptoms of COVID-19 and impact on daily life, health conditions and the use of health care services.

 The questionnaire followed standard practices and wording used in a computer-assisted interviewing environment, such as the automatic control of flows that depend upon answers to earlier questions and the use of edits to check for logical inconsistencies and capture errors.
 The computer application for data collection was tested extensively.